How much does junk removal cost?

 Types of junk removal

 Junk removal is a broad term that covers a lot of different services.
 While full-service junk removal may be what many people think of when the topic comes up, junk removal services actually vary quite a bit.
-We’ve broken down the different types of junk removal and their average costs below to help you find the right service for your needs.
+We’ve broken down the different types of junk removal and average costs below to help you find the right service for your needs.

 Full-service junk removal